symbol/symbol-docs/source/api/errors.rst

    Failure_Multisig_Modify_Min_Setting_Out_Of_Range,
    Failure_Multisig_Modify_Min_Setting_Larger_Than_Num_Cosignatories, It is not possible to set more required signatures than cosignatories has the multisig.
    Failure_Multisig_Modify_Unsupported_Modification_Type, The modification type is different than add (0) or remove (1).
-   Failure_Multisig_Modify_Max_Cosigned_Accounts, A cosignatory is already a member of ``N`` multisig accounts.
+   Failure_Multisig_Modify_Max_Cosigned_Accounts,
-   Failure_Multisig_Modify_Max_Cosigners, An aggregate transaction can only have up to ``N`` different cosigners.
+   Failure_Multisig_Modify_Max_Cosigners,
    Failure_Multisig_Modify_Loop, A multisig account cannot be cosignatory of itself.
-An account neither can be turned into multisig having as cosignatory another multisig where the account is cosignatory.
+Neither an account can be turned into multisig having as cosignatory another multisig where the account is cosignatory.
    Failure_Multisig_Modify_Max_Multisig_Depth, The maximum number of a multilevel multisig account is ``3``.
    Failure_Multisig_Operation_Not_Permitted_By_Account, A multisig account cannot be converted into a multisig account again.
    Failure_Namespace_Invalid_Duration, Duration lies too far in the future or refers to past.
 Duration is allowed to lie up to ``N`` blocks in the future.